ccmc/ccmc-software/kameleon-plus/trunk/kameleon-plus-working/docs/source/Quick_start.rst

 ===========
 Download
 --------
-Kameleon-plus is hosted on google code: https://code.google.com/p/ccmc-software/
+Kameleon-plus is hosted on github: https://github.com/ccmc/ccmc-software

 You may download an archived version of the code here: :download:`Kameleon-plus-6.0_source <../download/Kameleon-plus-6.0_source.tar.bz2>`